King Petar the First (film)

 King Petar the First (Краљ Петар I) is a 2018 Serbian-Greek war historical drama film directed by Petar Ristovski, starring Lazar Ristovski and Radovan Vujović.
-The screenplay is based on Milovan Vitezović's 1994 novel King Petar's socks.
+The screenplay is based on Milovan Vitezović's 1994 novel Čarape kralja Petra.
 It was selected as the Serbian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated and the best film at the Festival of Serbian film in Chicago.

 Plot

 Peter I of Serbia was banished from Serbia as a young man.
 Many years later, he returns to his country to liberate its people and secure parliamentary democracy and later lead the country during World War I.